 An American red squirrel in the bird feeder.

 An American red squirrel eating an apples slice from the “salad bar.”

 I would also like to switch gears and share some information about this species of squirrel.

 The American red squirrel is one of three species of tree squirrels currently classified in the genus (Tamiasciurus) and the squirrel family (Sciuridae), belonging to the order (Rodentia).

 American red squirrels lead solitary lives and will aggressively defend their territory.
-Territories average between 2 to 5 acres.
+Territories average between two to five acres.
 These squirrels are very vocal and they chatter, growl and screech.